Click on a name for bio.

 Sherry Brennan

 Sherry Brennan currently serves as Media Consultant.
 In her previous role, she served as the Executive Vice President and General Manager of Whip Media’s soon-to-launch content marketplace, expected to transform the way the content industry licenses movies and TV shows globally.
 She is a strategic advisor to several industry startups and has co-founded a social platform for women over 40 (The Woolfer).
 Prior to joining Whip, she spent nearly 15 years with Fox Networks where she focused on the distribution of Fox’s content in new and emerging platforms, content protection, strategic research, and optimizing Fox’s content strategy for the digital age, including working with Hulu from its launch until her departure in 2019.
-Earlier in her career, Sherry spent seven years at Cablevision focused on then-emerging VOD and digital TV, including content licensing, marketing, user experience design, and user interface design.
+Earlier in her career, Brennan spent seven years at Cablevision focused on then-emerging VOD and digital TV, including content licensing, marketing, user experience design, and user interface design.
 She began her career at Falcon Cable TV, working for the chief operating officer in a variety of roles from analytics to public affairs.
 She has a Master’s Degree in Economics and has received many industry awards for her leadership and expertise.

 Back to top